agahkarakuzu/twopercenters/paper.md

 Here, we aimed at demonstrating how community-hosted open-source tools can provide robust alternatives to commercial bibliometric platforms Specifically, we developed an interactive dashboard that transforms complex tabular citation data into an accessible platform with advanced search capabilities and multiple analytical perspectives for exploring and comparing research impact metrics across authors, institutions, countries, and scientific fields.

 # Methods

+We designed and implemented a data processing and visualization pipeline to transform the standardized citation indicators dataset into an interactive web-based dashboard.
+Our approach prioritized open-source tools, reproducible infrastructure, and scalable deployment to demonstrate how community-hosted platforms can effectively serve large-scale bibliometric data.

+The diagram below illustrates the complete system architecture, from raw data ingestion through to user-facing analytical interfaces.

 :::{mermaid}
 graph TD